Breitenfeld (wargame): Background

 From 1618 to 1648, a series of religious conflicts between Protestant and Catholic states broke out in Europe, killing an estimated 4 to 8 million soldiers and civilians.
-In early November 1642, a Swedish army besieged the city of Leipzig, but decamped at the approach of a large Imperial army.
-The Swedes retreated in good order and entrenched near the town of Breitenfeld to await the Imperial attack.
+In 1631, an Imperial-Catholic League Army led by Generalfeldmarschall Johann Tserclaes, Count of Tilly besieged the Protestant town of Leipzig.
+A joint Swedish-Saxon army led by King Gustavus Adolphus of Sweden and Saxon Elector John George I engaged Tilly's army outside the village of Breitenfeld in an attempt to lift the siege.

 Description

 Breitenfeld is a two-player wargame in which one player controls the Swedes, and the other player controls the Imperial army.